digital-asset/daml/docs/source/getting-started/index.rst

       :class: no-scaled-link

 You should see the main screen with two panels.
 The top panel displays the social network users you are following; the bottom displays the aliases of the users who follow you.
 Initially these are both empty as you are not following anyone and you don't have any followers.
 To start following a user, select their name in the drop-down list and click the *Follow* button in the top panel.
-However, you will notice that the drop-down will only show your own user because no other user has registered yet.
+At the moment, you will notice that the drop-down shows only your own user because no other user has registered yet.

    .. figure:: images/create-daml-app-main-screen-initial-view.png
       :alt: Main view of the create-daml-app